 There are a number of outdated theories that can lead to inaccurate test results, for example, urine is not sterile (as was believed for a long time).
 In fact, a healthy bladder carries hundreds of different bacteria.
 As the UTI test techniques have always assumed urine is sterile, they may consider bacteria that are not an issue, or which are part of the larger puzzle, as being contamination.

-Another reason is that the pathogens causing your symptoms may not be in your sample.
+As if that wasn’t enough, the pathogens causing your symptoms may not be in your sample.
 They may be attached to the wall of the bladder in a biofilm, or not in high enough levels to be detectable, even if high enough to cause plenty of discomfort.

 Proven Issues With The Standard Urine Culture